Weighted vs. Unweighted GPA: Know The Difference

 For example, let's say that you are taking five classes and getting As in two of them and Bs in three of them.
 So here, let's say that you get one A in a regular-level class, one A in an honors class, two Bs in AP classes, and one B in an honors class.

 In what way does your weighted GPA calculate?
-Well, each grade has to be considered in concurrence with class level.
+Well, each grade has to consider in concurrence with class level.
 Meaning, using the unweighted GPA conversion scale for grades in regular-level classes, adding 0.5 to the plate for mid-level/honors classes, and adding 1.0 for high level/AP classes.
-This comes down to:
+It comes down to:

 - The A in a regular-level class is equal to a 4.0

 - The A in an honors class is similar to a 4.5

 - The two Bs in AP classes where each would be equal to a 4.0s

 - The B in the honors class is equivalent to a 3.5

 If you sum up 4.0 + 4.5 + 4.0 + 4.0 + 3.5 and divide by 5, you get a 4.0 weighted GPA.
 Keep in mind, and not every school will use this exact weighted GPA scale.